newrelickk/logback-newrelic-appender/README.md

 5. You will see your log in New Relic Logs.

-## Configuration Options.
+## Configuration Options

 - url (required): New Relic Logs endpoint. https://log-api.newrelic.com/logs/v1 (US) or https://log-api.eu.newrelic.com/log/v1 (EU).
 - licenseKey (required but you can specify through environment variable): New Relic license key.
-- bufferSize (option, default 10): The buffer size of log events.
+- bufferSize (optional, default 10): The buffer size of log events.
 This appender buffers until either buffersize of logs are stored or bufferSeconds has passed.
-- buferSeonds (option, default 10): The buffer time.
+- buferSeonds (optional, default 10): The buffer time.
-- queueSize (option, default 256): The max number of buffering log events.
+- queueSize (optional, default 256): The max number of buffering log events.
 The appender refuses to receive log event if the remaining capacity of buffering queue is less than 1/5 of queueSize.
 - encoder (reqruied): Logback encoder.
-The specified encoder must generate JSON element formatted text `{"key": value}`.
+The specified encoder must generate JSON element formatted text `{"key": "value"}`.
+- attributes (optional, default empty, introduced in 0.1.2): Statis key value paris for annotating each log message.
+You can use [Mapped Diagnostic Context (MDC)](http://logback.qos.ch/manual/mdc.html) if you'd like to add dynamic (thread-local) attributes.

 ## Release Notes

+### 0.1.2

+- Add static attributes support

+### 0.1.1

+- Initial Release

 ## File an issue

-Please enable [NLog Internal Logging](https://github.com/NLog/NLog/wiki/Internal-Logging) and submit issue with your environment, configuration and logs.
+Please enable [Status Data (Internal Debug mode)](http://logback.qos.ch/manual/configuration.html#dumpingStatusData) and submit issue with your environment, configuration and logs.